 Steven Gooden re-elected JSDA president

-KINGSTON, Jamaica — In its Annual General Meeting held on Tuesday, January 21, the Jamaica Securities Dealers Association (JSDA) re-elected Steven Gooden, chief executive officer of NCB Capital Markets Limited (NCBCM), as president for a third year.
+Steven Gooden chief executive officer of National Commercial Bank Capital Markets Limited will remain as the president of the Jamaica Securities Dealers Association for another year.

-Gooden will be supported by First Vice President, Johann Heaven of PROVEN Wealth Limited; Second Vice President, Claudette Crooks of MoneyMasters Limited; Treasurer, Colando Hutchinson of VM Wealth Management Limited; and Secretary, Ramon Small-Ferguson of Barita Investments Limited, JSDA said in a release.
+Gooden, who has now been re-elected for the position for the third time, will be supported by First Vice-President Johann Heaven of PROVEN Wealth Limited; Second Vice-President Claudette Crooks of MoneyMasters Limited; Treasurer Colando Hutchinson of Victoria Mutual Wealth Management Limited, and Secretary Ramon Small-Ferguson of Barita Investments Limited.

-“2019 was one of the most active years for the for our capital markets, which included increased issuances, mergers and acquisitions and morphed business models for many of our members.
+“2019 was one of the most active years for our capital markets, which included increased issuances, mergers and acquisitions, and morphed business models for many of our members.
 These activities highlighted the resilience of the market and the industry at large.
-As the government engages the sector in their attempts to deepen the financial markets, there continues to be regulatory concerns to be addressed.
-However, 2019 saw a more consultative approach with the industry, and I am encouraged that this will continue into 2020,” Gooden was quoted as saying.
+As the Government engages the sector in their attempts to deepen the financial markets, there continues to be regulatory concerns to be addressed,” Gooden said.

-The JSDA was established on September 11, 2002 and represents 15 securities dealers with offices throughout Jamaica and the Caribbean.
+The Jamaica Securities Dealers Association, which was established in 2002, represents 15 securities dealers with offices throughout Jamaica and the Caribbean.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive